RyanChang25/Inventory-Controller/README.md

 ## Overview
 I developed a simple Inventory Controller so that it can easily read data returned from Profile Service and implement them into my UI structure through OOP and built-in sorting.
 The primary concepts to look at is how the client reads the Profile data, the usage of OOP, and the built-in sorting system.
 So if you're interested with that, please take a look at the basic usage implementation shown below!

 *Note: Since the code shown in this repo was coded with **MY** UI structure in mind, so it is not expected to work for others.
-The point of this repo is rather to show how the backend systems function for those interested.*
+The point of this repo is rather to show how the backend systems function for those who are interested.*

 ## Basic Usage
 The Controller's functionality is actually pretty straight forward; all it does is once the client loads in, the client-side Knit will call a :LoadCharacter function to return their Profile Service data.
 It then reads the Profile Service data, and creates empty inventory slot objects *(Based on the players InventorySpace data)* in the UI structure I built.